wayflyer/sdk-cta-reference-app/README.md

-# @wayflyer/sdk-cta reference app
+# Wayflyer Embedded Finance Headless SDK reference app

-This is a React Vite app that demonstrates some of the features of [@wayflyer/sdk-cta](https://www.npmjs.com/package/@wayflyer/sdk-cta)
+This is a React Vite app that demonstrates some of the features of [@wayflyer/sdk](https://www.npmjs.com/package/@wayflyer/sdk)

 You can see a live example at [https://sdk-cta-reference-app.vercel.app/](https://sdk-cta-reference-app.vercel.app/)